scheid/data-synthesizer/projects/data-synthesizer/README.md

 ### DataSynthUtil.RANDOM_LIST_UNIFORM

 Each value generated is an item from a list, and each item in the list will have an equal probability of being selected.
+A single item is selected from the list and assigned as the value.

 In the example below, a person name is selected from a list, and each person's name has an equal chance of being selected.